-“It is not possible to study space without exchanging ideas” — An Interview with CRC 1265 guest researcher Olena Kononenko on her life and research in Kyiv and Berlin
+“It is not possible to study space without exchanging ideas” — An Interview with CRC 1265 guest researcher Olena Kononenko on her life and research in Kyjiw and Berlin

 27th of July 2022

 Olena Kononenko has been a guest researcher at the CRC 1265 since mid-May 2022.
-With Lucie Bernroider and Sarah Etz, she spoke about Kyiv’s past, present and future, similarities and differences between Kyiv and Berlin, her experiences at the CRC 1265 and her hopes for future returns – to both Kyiv and Berlin.
+With Lucie Bernroider and Sarah Etz, she spoke about Kyjiw’s past, present and future, similarities and differences between Kyjiw and Berlin, her experiences at the CRC 1265 and her hopes for future returns – to both Kyjiw and Berlin.

 Lucie/Sarah: When did you make the decision to come to Berlin?
 Why did you come to Berlin rather than another city?

 Lucie/Sarah: The CRC 1265 has a special interest in how processes of globalization, transnationalization and digitalization impact space.
-How do these processes unfold in Kyiv?
+How do these processes unfold in Kyjiw?

 Lucie/Sarah: You use mental maps in your research, what advantages does this method have in your work and how do you use it?